a16z/jolt/README.md

 ## Quickstart

 > [!NOTE]
-> Jolt is in alpha and is not suitable for production use yet.
+> Jolt is in alpha and is not suitable for production use at this time.

 For developers looking to build using Jolt, check out the [Quickstart guide](https://jolt.a16zcrypto.com/usage/quickstart.html).